biohackathon-japan/bh23-glyco/paper/paper.md

 ![image](https://github.com/biohackathon-japan/bh23-glyco/assets/2530360/79f94c14-f868-4690-a8aa-e5dfed50b716)

 ## Semantic inferencing to enhance the knowledge in GlyCosmos
-At this biohackathon, we focsed on enabling the display of higher anatomical concepts in GlyCosmos when referring to anatomical information such as heart tissues, etc.
+At this biohackathon, we focused on enabling the display of higher anatomical concepts in GlyCosmos when referring to anatomical information such as heart tissues, etc.
 GlyCosmos enables users to search for glycans, and the result shows information regarding the given glycans including tissues from which they are sampled.
 Uber-anatomy ontology (Uberon) provides an integrated cross-species anatomy ontology where anatomical concepts such as heart are defined in the conceptually hierarchical structure using the RDFS vocabularies.
 Therefore, if the user obtains a result of a search that includes a glycan sampled from a heart, GlyCosmos can show that the glycan is sampled from a primary circulatory organ, too, since it is a conceptually higher concept of heart.